zikula-modules/Content/README.md

 Bugfixes:
 - Fixed pagination issue related to combination of categories and translatable data.
 - Restrict custom loggable listener action to entities from same bundle.
+- Fixed possible invalid states for boolean filter in quick navigation.

 ### Version 5.0.2